Recursive entropy in thermodynamics: expounding the statistical-physics basis of the zentropy approach: Recursive Entropy Intuition: Partitioned Case

 Some terminological clarification is required here.
 In statistical mechanics, the terms \emph{microstate} and \emph{macrostate} are introduced to clarify the meaning of \emph{state}.
 In thermodynamics, the state of a system has a property called entropy.
 However, the fully specified microscopic description of the same system is purely mechanical, and there are no states with entropy.
 Thus, the macrostate refers to the system as it \emph{appears} macroscopically, with many degrees of freedom left \emph{unconstrained}, while the microstate refers to the system fully specified, with all degrees of freedom \emph{constrained}.

-This distinction becomes more subtle in the zentropy approach, in which the system has \emph{partially}-constrained configurations.
-In this context, configurations may be viewed two ways: they can be microstates that comprise a macrostate or super-configuration, or they can be macrostates with their own microstates or sub-configurations.
-To avoid ambiguity, we use the term \emph{configuration} to refer generally to anything that corresponds to a particular group $k$ of \eqn{eq:zentropy} (or \eqn{eq:recursive_p_q} of this section).
-Further, a configuration may be called a \emph{microstate} when treated as a sub-configuration and a \emph{macrostate} when treated as a super-configuration.
+This distinction becomes more subtle in the zentropy approach, which allows for \emph{partially}-constrained configurations.
+In one sense, partially-constrained configurations are sub-configurations of an ensemble; in another, they are themselves an ensemble with their own sub-configurations.
+To avoid ambiguity, we use the term \emph{configuration} to refer to any description of the system in which some subset of its degrees of freedom is constrained, and we apply the microstate/macrostate label in a relative sense.
+A configuration is a \emph{microstate} when treated as a sub-configuration and a \emph{macrostate} when treated as a super-configuration.